yay135/GTEx_NNLS_Deep_Learning/readme.md

-Project Deep Learning NNLS Tissue Deconvolution
+#Project Deep Learning NNLS Tissue Deconvolution

+##1.
+Prepare the folder for running the code.
 Please download the data folder using the following link and copy the folder into this folder before running the code.
 Datasets are partially released.
 Certain folder structures need to be maintained in order to execute the codes and reproduce our results.